 Engaging with people with lived experience

-NCOSS is guided by a set of principles and practice guidelines that was co-designed with a group of lived experience advocates and representatives from the federal, state and territory Councils of Social Services.
+NCOSS is guided by a set of principles and practice guides that was co-designed with a group of Lived Experience Advocates and representatives from the federal, state and territory Councils of Social Services.